RocqJones/jones-mbindyo-professional-portfolio/README.md

 ## About

-I am a technology professional with 6+ years of experience designing, building, integrating and maintaining mobile and digital products across banking, fintech, insurance, lending and financial services.
+I am a technology professional with 6+ years of experience designing, building, integrating, and maintaining mobile and digital products across banking, fintech, insurance, lending, and financial services.

-My experience spans Android and mobile engineering, software architecture, API integrations, application reliability, CI/CD, technical documentation, AI/LLM evaluation and cross-functional product delivery.
+My experience spans Android and mobile engineering, software architecture, API integrations, application reliability, CI/CD, technical documentation, AI/LLM evaluation, and cross-functional product delivery.

-I have worked on products used by customers, financial institutions, insurance providers and field agents, with a particular focus on applications where security, reliability, performance and usability are critical.
+I have worked on products used by customers, financial institutions, insurance providers, and field agents, with a particular focus on applications where security, reliability, performance, and usability are critical.

 The following projects represent selected work across my professional career.